Old McDonald's Farm

 This is also an Android app that I created for an independent study class.
 It allows a user to create and track the stats of multiple ultimate frisbee teams.
 It tracks four basic stats for this sport.
 The user can create and manage teams, concurrently add and view stats for a single game, commit those stats from a single game, and view a team (as well as all of its players) individual stats.
 This app was just recently uploaded to the android market and can be found here.

 Next Big Mobile

 This is a mobile web app and corresponding native android app that I have helped develop as part of my Senior Project.
 It is a mobile version of the free portion of the Next Big Sound website.
 This project will first involved implementing a mobile web app.
 Once the mobile web app was ready for release I began developing a prototype for a native Android app while other team members began working on a prototype for a native iOS app.
-The mobile web app can be found at m.nextbigsound.com.
+The mobile web app has yet to be realeased.
 The android app will be coming to market soon.